You'll be snappin' pics like a pro in no time

 The middle icon is for the camera’s Live Mode option.
-When this is turned on, the camera will not only capture your picture, but also 1.5 seconds before and after the picture was taken, so you essentially get a short moving picture.
+When this is turned on, the camera will not only capture your picture but also 1.5 seconds before and after the picture was taken, so you essentially get a short moving picture.

 Then there is the Timer.
 You have the option for a countdown to occur before a picture is taken, either 3 seconds or 10 seconds.

-Finally there are the filters.
+Finally, there are the filters.
 You can choose from multiple different ones to change the color and lighting effects of the photo you take to create something more stylized.

 You can also play with the focus and lighting of the camera a bit.
 By tapping inside the view of the camera itself, you can get it to focus on a specific object.
-However, at some distances you may not be able to focus on something if it is too far or too close.
+However, at some distances, you may not be able to focus on something if it is too far or too close.

 When you do this, an orange square will pop up where you have tapped.
-Beside it, it is a sun icon, and you can slide this icon up or down to change the amount of light the camera lets in.
+Besides it, it is a sun icon, and you can slide this icon up or down to change the amount of light the camera lets in.

 Basic Photo & Video Editing Settings